dwhensley/simple-kalman/README.md

 2. Run the Rust demo via `run_rust.sh`.
 3. Run the Zig demo via `run_zig.sh`.
 4. Run the C demo via `run_c.sh`.
+5. Run the Python demo via `run_py.sh`.

 ## The Source code

-The source code is in `src` where there is a `main` file for each of the 3 languages.
+The source code is in `src` where there is a `main` file for each of the 4 languages.

 ### Compiling Rust